 Place Tall Unstable Lamps Out Of The Way

-Place any floor lamps that your baby could try to hold onto and pull themselves up on behind furniture to keep them out of the way and stop them falling.
+Place any floor lamps that your baby could try to hold onto and pull themselves up on behind furniture to keep them out of the way and stop them from falling.

 IN THE BEDROOM

 Remove Mobiles & Hanging Toys

 As soon as your baby can get onto their hands and knees it’s time to remove any mobiles or hanging toys from their crib so that they cannot pull them down and into their mouths.